Preventative Maintenance: Saving Money in the Long Run

 Condition-based Maintenance

-Condition based maintenance is all about finding maintenance activities and needs by condition monitoring of your most crucial assets.
+Condition-based maintenance is all about finding maintenance activities and needs by condition monitoring of your most crucial assets.
 The main approach here is devising different maintenance techniques to prevent future failure based on the condition metrics of a particular part of equipment.
 For example:

 - Using temperature and vibration sensors to detect any functional anomalies